ACharlesL/FoodTrient/README.md

-## Introduction
+atom## Introduction

 A brief Introduction and summary of the App.
-This is a single page application.
-A single player Tic Tac Toe game. current status of the application allows a player to play as both player'X' and player'O'.
-Plans for the future is to add an AI opponent and multiplayer opponent.

-foodtrient is a single page application that allows a user to add an ingredient item to the applications database and also allow to add a particular ingredient(item) to a container(fridge) which is user specific.
+Foodtrient is a single page application that allows a user to add an ingredient item to the applications database and also allow to add a particular ingredient(item) to a container(fridge) which is user specific.
 In the future the application should provide the user nutrients analytics and present the user with options of a recipe based on ingredients provided.
 And try to provide some nutritional guide.

 ## Requirements